theajack/mp-mixin/npm/README.en.md

 ## 1. Features

 1. Support mixin data, methods, life cycle and Page events
-2. Support different pages to use store sharing status
+2. Support different Pages and Components to use store sharing status
 3. Support global mixin and store
 4. Typescript writing
 5. Support QQ applet and other applets with similar api and WeChat applet